journalprivacyconfidentiality/jpc-docs/ojs/workflow-submission-author-guidelines.md

 - Citations can be formatted as you like, provided
   - the formatting is consistent
   - each citation begins with the last name of the first author
-  - where available, DOI and/or URL are listed
+  - where available, the entry in the references should list DOI and/or URL
 - Please consider splitting papers into two distinct parts: a *main manuscript* and *supplementary material*.
   - The main manuscript should be as succinct and readable as possible.
   - The supplementary material can be any length (and in some cases may be unnecessary).
 The supplementary material may contain additional figures and tables, details about data, mathematical derivations, further explanations, or additional simulations or other supporting studies.
 The supplementary material should be formatted using the same stylesheet, and uploaded separately.